Maria Antonia Branconi: Biography

 In November 1766, she met the heir of the throne of Brunswick, who made a study trip through Europe after his marriage in 1764.
 She entered into a relationship with him and followed him back to Brunswick in Germany, where she became his official favorite.
 The couple had a child, Karl Anton Ferdinand (1767–1794).

-Branconi lived in her own palace at Wilhelmstrasse in Brunswick, where she entertained a large social life.
-In 1774, she and her two children with her husband was ennobled by emperor Joseph II as "von Branconi".
+Branconi lived in her own palace at Wilhelmstrasse in Brunswick.
+In 1774, she was ennobled by emperor Joseph II as "von Branconi".